 Why do I bloat during my period?

 To get the answers to a few bloating-related questions, I spoke to Anna Druet, a research scientist at Clue, an app that helps you track your period.
-According to Druet, the reason you might end up with digestive issues (such as gas, bloating, constipation and diarrhoea) around your period is due to the "hormonal chemical changes that come with your menstrual cycle.
+According to Druet, the reason you might end up with digestive issues (such as gas, bloating, constipation and diarrhea) around your period is due to the "hormonal chemical changes that come with your menstrual cycle.
 These hormonal fluctuations increase water retention, which cause symptoms of bloating."

 It very much so has to do with your hormones, which you can't control.
 Druet says that this is all to do with an increase in the hormone progesterone, which occurs after ovulation and slows contractions within the intestinal muscles, which in turn slows down digestion and causes gas retention.
 Our old friend stress can also have an impact on the digestive system, which can often be a symptom of PMS and affect you during your period.
 Which is unsurprising: Says Druet, "We tend to reach for carb-rich comfort food during this stage in the cycle, which adds to an already sluggish digestive system."

 What can I do to make it better?

 Avoiding salty or processed foods around this time, which will contribute to water retention, can help to alleviate bloating.
 Yes, that means avoiding your favourite snacks when you're in need of comfort food.
 Sob.

 But Druet suggest that you try to eat protein in the form of chicken, eggs and healthy fats (such as nuts and avocados).
-You should also steer clear of anything too fibre-rich, as these will just contribute to gas.
+You should also steer clear of anything too fiber-rich, as these will just contribute to gas.
 Of course, caffeine and alcohol are also off limits, as caffeine is a stimulant and can upset your digestive system, while alcohol contributes to bloating.